aress31/burpgpt/README.md

 # Roadmap

+- [ ] Add a new field to the `Settings` panel that allows users to set the `maxTokens` limit for requests, thereby limiting the request size.
 - [ ] Retrieve the precise `maxTokens` value for each `model` to transmit the maximum allowable data and obtain the most extensive `GPT` response possible.
 - [ ] Implement persistent configuration storage to preserve settings across `Burp Suite` restarts.
 - [ ] Enhance the code for accurate parsing of `GPT` responses into the `Vulnerability` `model` for improved vulnerability reporting.